The Difference Between Coupon and Yield to Maturity

 Coupon vs. Yield to Maturity

 A bond has a variety of specific features when it's first issued, including the size of the issue, the maturity date, and the initial coupon.
 For example, the U.S. Treasury might issue a 30-year bond in 2017 that's due in 2047 with a “coupon” of 2 percent.
-This means that an investor who buys the bond and who owns it until face value can expect to receive 2 percent a year for the life of the bond, or $20 for every $1000 he invested.
+This means that an investor who buys the bond and who owns it until face value can expect to receive 2 percent per year for the life of the bond, or $20 for every $1000 he invested.

 But then the bond trades in the open market after it's issued.
 This means that its actual price will fluctuate over the course of each business day throughout its 30-year lifespan.
 So now you have to fast-forward 10 years down the road.
 Let's say that interest rates go up in 2027 and new treasury bonds are being issued with yields of 4 percent.